kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 ```

 We also get a massive speed up by parallelizing the feature extraction, so this is really a win-win-win and now
-we can take advantage of knowing the where in the document each element is.
+we can take advantage of knowing where in the document each element is.

-Lets update our process_pair function again to take the location on the page that the element is and see how that
+Let's update our process_pair function again to take the location on the page that the element is and see how that
 improves things.
-First lets pass in which element on the page each element is (its index) and its position on the
+First, let's pass in which element on the page each element is (its index) and its position on the
 page (its index divided by the number of elements on the page).

 ```bash